mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ```

-Above code places both Square and Circle in the component's map `Map<String, Shape>`.
-Target class shall request for this map from component and access the instance using key string.
+The above code places both Square and Circle in the component's map `Map<String, Shape>`.
+Target class shall request this map from component and access the instance using a key string.

 ---

 ## 🎞️  Recap
-Dagger section should give some idea on what happens with constructor injection & multi-bindings.
+Dagger section should give some idea of what happens with constructor injection & multi-bindings.
 This will help us go through the hilt workflow quickly.
-Recalling few things from previous article:
+Recalling few things from the previous article:

 - Sample project [github](https://github.com/mahendranv/hilt-espresso)
 - Viewmodel-fragment dependency graph

 ![image](https://user-images.githubusercontent.com/6584143/135462794-dfc37daa-96e7-49f3-bcda-35cc8f911e7d.png)

-We'll cover workings of HiltViewModel and AndriodEntryPoint in rest of the article.
+We'll cover the workings of HiltViewModel and AndriodEntryPoint in the rest of the article.

 ---

 ## 🪡 HiltViewModel — annotation

 When we mark a ViewModel as `HiltViewModel`, Hilt creates a module and dagger factory for it.
 This factory is something we've seen briefly in dagger section.
-Our viewmodel requests for a datarepository and respective provider is placed in the factory.
+Our viewmodel requests for a data-repository and respective provider is placed in the factory.

 ```kotlin
 @HiltViewModel